What this methodology covers

 Self-presentation bias is uncorrected

 All self-report personality measures are subject to self-presentation effects.
 Users tend to report higher Conscientiousness and Agreeableness than they would behaviorally exhibit.
-The BFI-10 has no internal mechanism to detect or correct for this.
+This instrument has no internal mechanism to detect or correct for this.
 The tool is most accurate when used for honest self-reflection in private, low-stakes contexts.

 Facets are not measured